nikotsunami/osce/OsceManager/src/main/webapp/help/README.md

 % How to assemble the manual

-The OSCE Manager Manual was written in [Markdown][markdown], which allows for easy conversion to hypertext without the fuss of actually working with a full-blown hypertext format like HTML.
+The OSCE Manager Manual was written in [Markdown](http://daringfireball.net/projects/markdown/), which allows for easy conversion to hypertext without the fuss of actually working with a full-blown hypertext format like HTML.
 Markdown documents are usually equally readable in plain-text form as they are when compiled to HTML.

-To compile the manual, I used [PanDoc][pandoc].
+To compile the manual, I used [pandoc](http://johnmacfarlane.net/pandoc/).
 Use the build scripts supplied (build.bat for Windows and build.sh for Unix-based systems) to easily compile the manual.
 The manual will be created from the template *_template.html* and from the markdown document *_manual.md*.
 The result is an HTML file *index.html* using the CSS stylesheet